-Aerospace, bearings, bushings, chemical and food processing equipment, conveyor rollers, cutlery, impellers, medical devices, pump and valve components, turbine engine parts.
+Bearings, bushings, chemical and food processing equipment, conveyor rollers, cutlery, impellers, medical devices, pump and valve components, turbine engine parts, shaft sleeves, liners, and aircraft parts.

 Cast UNS: J91150